Balkan Essentials – 10 days: Serbia – Bosnia & Herzegovina – Montenegro – Croatia

-- All sightseeing tours and transfers that are written in this program, except those marked as optional tours,
+- All sightseeing tours and transfers that are included in the itinerary

-- Entrance tickets to the Museum of Yugoslav history and Wooden Town and Blagaj
+- Entrance tickets to the Museum of Yugoslav History, Wooden-town and Blagaj

-- Boat trip from Perast to the Island Our Lady of the Rock,
+- Boat trip from Perast to the Island Our Lady of the Rocks

-- 3 hours tour to Nature Park Plitvice Lakes: entrance tickets, boat ride and tram ride,
+- 3 hour tour to Nature Park Plitvice Lakes: entrance tickets, boat ride and tram ride

 - Tour logistics and organization by licensed incoming agency.